 - What is your family eye health history? (any ocular diseases in the family)

-Step by step: your Plainview, NY eye exam
+Step by step: your Plainview, New York eye exam

 - Our eye doctor will check your visual acuity to determine if you need prescription glasses or contact lenses.
 First, this is done by having you read a basic eye chart posted at a distance from your eyes.
 We may also use a computerized refractor to estimate your vision prescription, as well as a technique called retinoscopy, which measures refractive error by assessing the movement of light reflected by your retina.
 Afterwards, you will be asked to look through a phoropter, which contains wheels of different powers of lenses.
 You will need to provide feedback about which lenses provide the clearest vision.
 Altogether, these tests work to identify and fine-tune your prescription.

 - Using a slit-lamp to magnify and illuminate the outer parts of your eye, your eye doctor will assess the cornea, iris, lens, and fluid chamber.